 Having analytics built into consumer apps and business software applications is becoming standard practice, particularly as a result of digital start-ups.

-Start-ups founded on analytics have been shaking up every industry like finance has been disrupted by Monzo's data focus, Netflix’s analytics has upended film entertainment, and Swyfft has used data to change the game for US home insurance.
-Users have come to expect analytics in their applications.
+Start-ups founded on analytics have been shaking up every industry.
+Finance has been disrupted by Monzo's data focus, Netflix’s analytics has upended film entertainment, and Swyfft has used data to change the game for US home insurance.
+Today's users have come to expect analytics in their applications.
 It empowers them to make data-driven decisions that save them time and money by making efficiency gains and enables them to make the most of the investment they’ve made into the enterprise software product.

-And that means you need to compete on the analytics you offer too.
-Embedding analytics into your software application is no longer a bonus, it is becoming a crucial and standard part of software-as-a-service (SaaS) offerings.
+And this growing expectation from the average business user of your software comes the need to compete on the analytics you offer too.
+Embedding analytics into your software application is no longer a bonus feature - it is becoming a crucial and standard part of software-as-a-service (SaaS) offerings.
 You probably already have an analytics offering, but it’s time to shift from your legacy or home-grown reporting solution to a proven embedded analytics platform your customers will love.
 You need to be able to keep up with the changing demands in your industry to attract the customers you want.

-Analytics provides your users with the ability to glean insights from the data that is held in your application.
-And because they can use that data to increase their efficiencies and therefore increase revenue, your product is more valuable to them.
+Simply put, analytics provides your users with the ability to glean insights from the data that is held in your application.
+And because they can use that data to increase their efficiencies and therefore increase revenue, your product is made more valuable to them.
 This means you can sell your software at a higher price point and attract more customers through offering a cutting-edge analytics offering.

 Embedding analytics helps you increase your win rate, decrease churn, and deliver an analytical experience that ensures you will grow your customers.

-Gartner suggests that, by 2020, most enterprise application providers will compete on the level of advanced analytics offered in the products rather than just core functionality.
-But choosing between embedded analytics tools to integrate into your software can be a process filled with potholes if you’re not sure what you should be looking out for - positive and negative.
+Gartner expects that, by 2020 and onwards, most enterprise application providers will compete on the level of advanced analytics offered in the products, rather than just differences in core functionality.
+But choosing between and deciding on which embedded analytics tools to integrate into your software can be a process filled with potholes if you’re not sure what you should be looking out for - positive and negative.